 The Columbia River Fund supports non-profit organizations dedicated to protecting and restoring the Columbia River watershed, and honoring the historical uses of the watershed while preserving fish and wildlife so that the Columbia River watershed will be healthy and productive in perpetuity.
 The Fund was created by the Columbia Riverkeeper, and is funded through settlements of legal actions as part of the Columbia Riverkeeper’s Clean Water Act enforcement program.
 Columbia Riverkeeper’s goal in enforcing federal water quality law is to bring polluters into compliance with the law, thus leading to cleaner and healthier water bodies and fisheries.
 In addition to ensuring less pollution, cases and settlements may contain a penalty provision in which local conservation groups receive funds to protect water quality.
 Columbia Riverkeeper does not receive money from the penalty fund.

 Columbia Riverkeeper asked Rose Foundation for Communities and the Environment to set up and administer a grant program to award the funds back to the community as grants to protect and improve the Columbia River watershed.
 Rose Foundation is a grant making public charity that specializes in handling restitution payments and class-action settlement awards.
-Over the past 15 years, Rose has administered more than 400 settlement mitigation funds, enabling more than $20 million in community grants in Washington, Oregon, California and other states.
+For more than past 27 years, Rose has administered more than 600 settlement mitigation funds, enabling nearly $50 million in community grants in Washington, Oregon, California and other states.

 FOR MORE INFORMATION

 tlittle -at- rosefdn.org*

 (510) 658-0702 x301